Spurge is a truly unique plant, both for its flowers and leaves.

 Pruning and caring for spurge

-Once it has settled in properly, spurge is considered a very easy-going plant and will only require a little care.
+Once it has settled in properly, spurge is considered an easy-going plant that only requires little care.

 - At the end of the season, cut back very short in fall if ever frost spells are common in your area.

 - Always wear gloves when handling the plant because the sap is poisonous.

 - If you want the plant so sow seeds on its own, don’t disturb it at all.